radixdlt/olympia-node/radixdlt-core/docs/api-info.md

 ### Removal of `/node` REST endpoints
 Note that all the wallet-style actions which were previously done via REST under `/node` are now supported via Actions under the normal transaction building flow.
-Node runners can use the `transaction.buildSignSubmit` method under `/account` in order to build, sign, and submit these transactions in a single step.
+Node runners can use the `account.submit_transaction_single_step` method under `/account` in order to build, sign, and submit these transactions in a single step.
 This also includes validator registration.